An Investigation of Pooled Purchasing as a Source of Value Creation in Diversifying Acquisitions

-Keywords: corporate finance, conglomerate acquisitions, buyer power, product market effects
+Keywords: corporate finance, diversifying acquisitions, conglomerate acquisitions, pooled purchasing, product market effects, asset complementarities, financial synergies

 JEL Classification: G34, L11, L22, L25, D57